 Steven Wallace returns to the race with some

-after lap 68 wreck.
+patch up work after lap 68 wreck.

 I found my seat and Robin arrived.
 She got her new scanner set up.
 She has two headsets, complete with the microphone/intercom feature.
 We listened to the #90 team’s radio as Stephen Leicht is the Busch driver she cheers for.
 They were entertaining, but I think we had more fun playing with the headset intercom than watching the race!
 “Teyun-fowuh!”
 Thanks, Robin for letting me use your scanner!
 It was certainly a highlight of the weekend!